moj-analytical-services/user-guidance/source/documentation/tools.md

 3. Install the module ipykernel within this venv (for creating/managing kernels for ipython which is what jupyter sits on top of): terminal (with venv activated)

     ```bash
-    pip3 install ipykernel
+    pip install ipykernel
     ```
-   (before this step `pip3 list` should show almost none if any packages; after it will have about 10 as this has quite a few deps)
+   (before this step `pip freeze` should show almost none if any packages; after it will have about 10 as this has quite a few deps)
 4. Create a kernel attached to this virtual environment so Jupyter knows it exists: terminal (with venv activated)

     ```bash